Clemson lands commitment from transfer portal wide receiver

 Smith was a Class of 2022 prospect out of LaGrange (GA).

-He has either one or two years of eligibility remaining (not sure yet) and helps ease the sting of two portal losses for the Tigers.
+He helps ease the sting of two portal losses for the Tigers.
 Troy Stellato and Noble Johnson each entered the portal once the window opened last week.

 December 17, 2024